CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AVW-Cloud-Security.md

-# Azure Immersion Workshop: Cloud Security
+# Security Immersion Workshop: Secure Hybrid Cloud

 Instructor should make sure that the attendees follow the **lab guide** provided in the environment to perform the lab instead of lab guides given in GitHUb repos.